10 eCommerce Trends

 Omni-channel means selling your products on multiple marketplaces and/or channels.
 Basically instead of just selling on just a website you sell in physical location you’re in a catalog, etc.

-2017 will be a year where many brands will start to show in places or channels that you may not have seen them before.
+Many brands will start to show in places or channels that you may not have seen them before.

 9 – Predicting Customer’s Next Purchase